teamgamestr/blockstr/NIP.md

 - `t`: Generic tags for categorization ("gaming" and game-specific tags recommended)
 - `alt`: Human-readable description per NIP-31

-## Dual Scoring System (Blockstr Extension)

-Blockstr implements a dual scoring system where points are accumulated during gameplay but only become "confirmed" when Bitcoin blocks are mined:

-- `score`: The main/final score (equals `mined_score` for compatibility)
-- `mined_score`: Points that have been confirmed when Bitcoin blocks were found
-- `mempool_score`: Points that are pending confirmation (accumulated during current gameplay)

-When a new Bitcoin block is discovered:
-1. Current `mempool_score` is transferred to `mined_score`
-2. `mempool_score` is reset to 0
-3. Game speed increases based on the number of blocks found

-This creates dynamic gameplay where scores are "locked in" by real-world Bitcoin mining events.

 ## Implementation Notes

 ### Score Verification